UPDATE 2-Cricket-Test Series Australia v New Zealand scoreboard

-Nov 15 (Infostrada Sports) - Scoreboard at stumps on the third day in the second Test between Australia and New Zealand on Sunday in Perth, Australia
+Nov 16 (Infostrada Sports) - Scoreboard at stumps on the fourth day in the second Test between Australia and New Zealand on Monday in Perth, Australia

 Australia 1st innings 559 for 9 decl (D. Warner 253, U. Khawaja 121)